lizwright06/Previous-Projects/README.md

 To do this, they need to go on quests to get four Runes that give them special powers; the Portal Rune, the Freeze Rune, the Ice Arrow Rune, and the Protection Rune.
 To do so, they have to find various artifacts in the Artifact Hall.
 They can also get powerups in the form of toppers from the shop.

+This project includes the use of of arrays (1D, 2D), OOD (including arrays of objects), recursion, searching/sorting algorithms, inheritance/polymorphism, data strutcures, and files.

 Here is a list of classes found in this project:
 - ICS4U_FP (main/quest stones) --> main hub for all code; gives player quests, allows them to pick where to go, see quest progress, etc
 - Password --> used files to allow user to login to the game/have multiple saved games on one computer